ryanakann/ProceduralLanguageGenerator/README.md

 ### Phase 1

 Create a procedurally generated encoding of English based on the Sonority Sequencing principal as described in the [Glish video][glish].
-This will be a simple encoder that takes in English sentences as input and outputs some mapping of words in Kenyon and Knott (KK) spelling.
+This will be a simple encoder that takes in English sentences as input and outputs some mapping of words in [International Phonetic Alphabet (IRA) spelling](ira).

 ### Phase 2

-Assign sounds or sequences of sounds in the KK output above to alphabetical characters.
+Assign sounds or sequences of sounds in the IRA output above to alphabetical characters.
 Here are some examples using real languages:

 * /ʧ/ -> English -> ch -> Example: chime
 * /ʧ/ -> Italian -> c or cc -> Example: Vinci